 Over his 19 years as Junior ROTC instructor he sent over 65 students to military academies – the highest number of students referred to military academies by any one instructor in the nation.
 At least 10 of these cadets were appointed primarily for their marksmanship abilities.
 Accordingly, he became the main point-person for high school students aspiring toward military academy careers.
-APS created his current position so that more students would benefit from his influence and instruction.
+APS created the position so that more students would benefit from his influence and instruction.

 Major Barker enlisted in the Marine Corps in 1965 and, after six years of service, was promoted to Second Lieutenant in 1971.
-He retired in 1990 as a Major, but anyone who has had the privilege of meeting him can tell you that each time Major Barker “retires,” he simply takes on a new challenge.
+He retired in 1990 as a Major, but anyone who had the privilege of meeting him can tell you that each time Major Barker “retired,” he simply took on a new challenge.
 In 1990, he undertook the task of instructing high school students in the Junior ROTC program at Eldorado High School in Albuquerque, NM.
 While teaching at Eldorado, a number of La Cueva High School students would commute to Eldorado to take his class and participate in either the JROTC drill team or the marksmanship team, which Major Barker instructed.
 As a result, he was approached by the La Cueva principal to start a JROTC program at La Cueva.
 In 1996 he transformed La Cueva’s auto shop into a viable Marine Corps JROTC and shooting range.
 Major Barker wanted to start La Cueva’s program with 30-40 cadets, but 80 students signed up for the program on the first day.
 This was one of many moments illustrating the reach of Major Barker’s influence, his ability to connect and communicate with students, and the excitement of expanding the JROTC program of APS.

 Although many students would credit Major Barker for their successful careers – military or otherwise – he has also been forced to grieve the loss of students who have given their lives after faithfully answering the call to arms.
 In 2011, more La Cueva graduates had died in Iraq or Afghanistan than from any other New Mexico high school.
-In light of the number of La Cueva graduates who have lost their lives in the Middle East, Major Barker continues to work to dispel the myth that military recruiters and the JROTC program prey on poor, disadvantaged students who may not have many opportunities after high school.
+In light of the number of La Cueva graduates who have lost their lives in the Middle East, Major Barker worked tirelessly to dispel the myth that military recruiters and the JROTC program prey on poor, disadvantaged students who may not have many opportunities after high school.